mynameisfiber/high_performance_python/README.md

 -------------------

 This code base is a live document and should be freely commented on and used.
-All of the code within it is released under Creative Commons (CC BY-NC-ND 3.0).
+It is distributed with a license that amounts to: don't use the code for profit, however read the [provided license](license.md) file for the law-jargon.
 Feel free to share, fork and comment on the code!

 If any errors are found, or you have a bone to pick with how we go about doing things, leave an issue on this repo!
 Just keep in mind that all code was